How Much Should You Have In An Emergency Fund?

 The best place for an emergency fund is in a high-yield savings account that’s completely separate from the checking accounts you use for everyday spending.
 Yes, the interest rate is low, but the key here is accessibility.
 You want to keep it somewhere the cash is readily available if you need it.

-While opinions vary on the amount of cash an individual should keep in savings, it’s best to keep your 6 – 9 months in cash in a high-yield savings account just in case you really do need it ASAP.
-Transferring funds from one account to another isn’t problematic, but it can take 1 – 2 business days.
+While opinions vary on the amount of cash an individual should keep in savings, it’s best to stick with the standard rule of 3 – 6 months’ worth in cash in a high-yield savings account just in case you really do need it ASAP.
+Transferring funds from one account to another isn’t problematic, but it can take a few business days depending on what bank you use.

-And here’s a radical thought: you can have more than one emergency fund.
+Although many people don’t utilize it as much, you can have more than one emergency fund.
 If you’re a homeowner, it may make sense to have an emergency fund for home maintenance and a separate one in the event of job loss.
-There’s also the idea of a “money cushion” – that $500 – $1,000 extra you keep in checking that can cover smaller unforeseen costs like a pet emergency or flat tire.
+There’s also the idea of a “money cushion” – that $500 – $1,000 extra you keep in checking that can cover smaller unforeseen costs like a pet emergency or a flat tire, for example.

-If you have a nice emergency fund, good for you for being really good at saving money!
-This puts you ahead of the majority of Americans; recent Bankrate data shows 28% of adults live life without an emergency fund.
-But, if you have to ask if your emergency fund is too big, the answer is probably “Yes, it is.”
+If you have a nice emergency fund, you should first congratulate yourself.
+It’s something that some people don’t have.
+This puts you ahead of the majority of Americans – recent Bankrate data shows 28% of adults live life without an emergency fund.
+But, if you have to ask if your emergency fund is too big, the answer is probably, “Yes, it is.”

-For more articles like this one, check out our personal finances Learning Center.
+To learn more about personal finance issues like this one, check out our personal finances Learning Center.

 Apply For A Mortgage Online